ReservedField/arm-compiler-rt/README.md

  * `arm-none-eabi` GCC
  * Clang >= 3.9.0

 Note that you don't need a libc.
+If you want to build the `armv7em-hf-dp` target with GCC your `arm-none-eabi` binutils need to be >= 2.26, because `gas` lacked VFPv5 support before that.
+Clang uses its own assembler, so it doesn't need recent binutils.
+Other targets are not affected by this problem.

 ### Cloning